josephcooney/badass/readme.md

 ﻿# Badass #
 Badass is a database-centric command-line code generation tool written in .net core.

+> When woodworkers are faced with the task of producing the same thing over and over, they cheat.
+They build themselves a jig or template.
+If they get the jig right once, they can reproduce a piece of work time after time.
+The jig takes away complexity and reduces the chances of making mistakes, leaving the craftsman free to concentrate on quality.

+_David Thomas and Andy Hunt - The Pragmatic Programmer_

 ## Main Ideas ##
 - Use all the schema information from a relational database
 - Generated code should look as nice as human-written code.